How to Choose an Omega-3 Supplement

 Of course, in this "more is better" world of ours, pharmaceutical "health" companies have been having a field day finding ways to crank up the EPA/DHA numbers.
-Just remember this: there is a natural order and balance to omega-3, and the benefits come as much from that balance as from the "stars" of the omega-3 family.
-As a rule of thumb, no natural fish oil contains more than 30% EPA/DHA; if a label say it does, it means the oil has been artificially amped up, undermining the delicate balance and bio-interactive power.
-(Eg: a 1000 mg. dose of fish oil would not, in its natural state, have more than 260 mg. combined EPA/DHA.)
+Just remember this: There is a natural order and balance to omega-3.
+The benefits come as much from that balance as from the "stars" of the omega-3 family.
+As a rule of thumb, no natural fish oil contains more than 30% EPA/DHA; if a label says it does, it means the oil has been artificially amped up, undermining the delicate balance and bio-interactive power.
+For example a 1000 mg. dose of fish oil would not, in its natural state, have more than 260 mg. combined EPA/DHA.

 5. Beware of Delusions

-Say you find a brand that has omegas 6 & 9 in it, too- wouldn't that be even better?
+Say you find a brand that has omegas 6 and 9 in it too.
+Wouldn't that be even better?
 The manufacturers are hoping you'll think so.
 Actually, they're banking on the fact you'll be so impressed with all those omegas you won't stop to think that o-6 (vegetable oil) and o-9 (olive oil) are simply a whole lot cheaper to produce than omega-3.

 6. Consider the Source

 Flax seed oil is another popular form of omega-3.
 It is a lovely, simple fatty acid, but it contains no EPA/DHA .
 In a nutshell, Omega Cure can do everything that flaxseed oil can, but flax seed can only do a small part of what fish oil can.